montehurd/WikibaseMachineAssistedDepicts/README.md

 # WikibaseMachineAssistedDepicts
-Prototype for Mediawiki extension allowing users to confirm image tag suggestions provided by a machine learning model

 This extension is a testing prototype and is currently wired up to present a list of images with faked out tags.